CodeShadowing95/alx-low_level_programming/0x02-functions_nested_loops/README.md

 9- Print the 9 times table, starting with 0</br>
 10- Add 2 integers and return the result</br>
 11- Print all natural numbers from n to 98</br>
-12- Print the n times table
+12- Print the n times table</br>
+13- Print the sum of all the multiples of 3 or 5</br>